User actions

 Information

-Some services offer you the output schema function.
+Some services offer you the Output schema function.
 That means that this service offers a dynamic output object.
 This can be the case with metadata objects, for example.

+Example: You file a document with the E-mail metadata form and want to access a field of this document in a subsequent node.
 So that ELO Flows knows which metadata fields the output object has, you can either use a standard metadata form or load a special one.
-In the metadata form field, enter E-mail and select Load schema.
+In the Metadata form field, enter "E-mail" and select Load schema.
 The schema is loaded with the appropriate metadata form properties.

 Alternative: You can also select Use default.
 The object is then output with the default properties, and the properties of the object have to be accessed manually via JSONata.